Recommended for Medal of Freedom Award

 She organized a 5 day fire watch on the steps of our U.S capitol and together with comedian Jon Stewart, John Feal from the Fealgood Foundation, Firefighters from the 9/11 WTC Community and several Veterans they passed the "Honoring our PACT Act of 2022," which now provides recognition and necessary healthcare benefits to veterans suffering from toxic exposures.

-Thanks to her efforts, over five million veterans have received care and benefits.
-Recognizing her relentless dedication, Rosie was nominated for the Medal of Freedom by several members of Congress in November 2022.
+Thanks to her efforts, more than five million veterans have received care and benefits.
+Recognizing her relentless dedication, Rosie was nominated for the Medal of Freedom by several members of Congress in November 2022. -

 Our Mission